kajad/kajad.github.io/index.md

 ### About me
-I am an applied linguist and researcher specializing in the design and evaluation of language resources and technologies, with a focus on their application in corpus linguistic research.
+I am a full-time researcher specializing in the design and evaluation of language resources and technologies, with a focus on their application in corpus linguistic research.

+A common thread in my work is the use of state-of-the-art resources and tools for data-driven exploration of how language functions in different communicative settings, such as written, spoken, and AI-generated language.
+I also apply this expertise in the development and evaluation of language technologies of various kinds.

-I am affiliated with the University of Ljubljana ([AI4DH Centre of Excellence](https://ai4dh.eu/) and [Centre for Language Resources and Technologies](https://www.cjvt.si/en/)) and collaborate closely with [CLARIN.SI](https://www.clarin.si/info/about/) at the Jožef Stefan Institute.
+I am currently affiliated with the University of Ljubljana ([Centre of Excellence for AI in Digital Humanities](https://ai4dh.eu/) and [Centre for Language Resources and Technologies](https://www.cjvt.si/en/)) and collaborate closely with [CLARIN.SI](https://www.clarin.si/info/about/) at the Jožef Stefan Institute ([AILab](https://ailab.ijs.si/)).

 For more info, see my <a href="https://kajad.github.io/pdf/cv_kd_2025-09_en.pdf" target="_blank">full CV here</a>, or view my profiles on [Google Scholar](https://scholar.google.com/citations?user=KWq-H4AAAAAJ&hl=en) and [ResearchGate](https://www.researchgate.net/profile/Kaja-Dobrovoljc).

 ---
 ### Research areas
-- Corpus annotation and analysis
+- Data-driven language analysis and modeling
-- Language technology and evaluation
+- Language resources and technologies for Slovene
-- Language description and variation
+- Evaluation and analysis of large language models

-A common thread in my work is the use of state-of-the-art resources and tools for data-driven exploration of how language functions in different communicative settings.
-While the topics have ranged widely, spanning multiple levels of linguistic analysis (from morphosyntax and lexical semantics to discourse structuring and formulaic language) as well as diverse contexts of language use (written, spoken, online and AI-generated language), they share a focus on empirical analysis grounded in richly annotated corpora.
-I also apply this expertise in the development and evaluation of language technologies of various kinds.

 ### Current projects
 - [LLM4DH: Large Language Models for Digital Humanities](https://www.cjvt.si/llm4dh/en/project/) (ARIS, 2024‒2027) – T2.3: Advanced grammatical analysis of multilingual corpora